pluralsh/plural-artifacts/dagster/plural/docs/user-code.md

 # Add Your Own User Code Deployment

 Dagster has a concept of user code deployments which allow you to specify multiple independent repositories of dags to register with the same dagster orchestrator.
 This is a great way to separate dependency trees between codebases or manage a complex data org.
-An example user code deployment configuration can be seen here:
+An example user code deployment configuration can be seen here, which can be added to `dagster/helm/dagster/values.yaml` or updated directly in the configuration tab of the console's dagster app page:

 ```yaml
 dagster: